The short answer is no, not yet.

 No, emergency evacuations and/or false alarms cannot be treated as trial evacuations for the purposes of the notice requirements in the 2006 Regulations.
-Where there is a real evacuation the building owner will not have been able to give the Fire Service the notice needed before a trial evacuation takes place.
+Where there is a real evacuation the building owner will not have been able to give the notice needed before a trial evacuation takes place.

 There is no provision under the Regulations to amend an approved evacuation scheme, however a new application can be submitted at any time to replace an existing scheme.